min2ha/ukwa-site/content/target/20132/index.en.md

   "start_date": "2015-03-31T09:00:00Z"
 }

-# International Association of the Engineering Modelling, Analysis and Simulation Community (NAFEMS)

 The International Association for the Engineering Modelling, Analysis and Simulation Community (NAFEMS) is a not-for-profit organisation which was established in 1983.
 Their principal aim is to improve the professional status of all persons engaged in the use of engineering simulation.